Garren Stitt

-Garren Lake Stitt, (born January 21, 2003) often credited as either Garren Lake or LAKE!, is an American actor and singer.
+Garren Lake Stitt, often credited as either Garren Lake or LAKE!, is an American actor and singer.
 He is best known for his roles in General Hospital and Andi Mack with the former earning him a Daytime Emmy Award nomination for Outstanding Younger Actor in a Drama Series.

 Personal life

 Stitt was born in Alexandria, Virginia.
 His mother is Brazilian.
 When he was 3 years old, he moved to California with his single mother, Yvette, and his older brother, Gabriel.